openfl/OpenFLDevelopersGuide/display-programming/core-display-classes.md

 The following classes in the flash.display package extend the DisplayObject class, but you cannot create instances of them.
 Instead, they serve as parent classes for other display objects, combining common functionality into a single class.

-*   AVM1Movie—The AVM1Movie class is used to represent loaded SWF files that are authored in ActionScript 1.0 and 2.0.
+*   AVM1Movie—The AVM1Movie class is used to represent loaded projects that are authored in Haxe 1.0 and 2.0.
 *   DisplayObjectContainer—The Loader, Stage, Sprite, and MovieClip classes each extend the DisplayObjectContainer class.
 For more information, see

     “Working with display object containers” on page 159